 Where to buy fabric:

 - Etsy is probably my favorite place to find fabric.
 Etsy stores tend to have fabrics that you won’t find in places like JoAnns, Hobby Lobby, and local quilt shops.
-It helps if you know what you’re looking for, but a simple search for fat quarter bundle, or Moda Fabric will yield a ton of results from etsy shops!
-StitchesNGiggles is a favorite shop of mine, with really low prices and very fast shipping!
+It helps if you know what you’re looking for, but a simple search for fat quarter bundle, or Moda Fabric will yield a ton of results from etsy shops.

 - Instagram.
 Yes, I said Instagram.
 I know it sounds crazy, but a lot of Etsy store owners and sewers like you and me post fabric for sale on Instagram.
 You can often find out of print fabrics, good deals, and hard to find fabrics by searching for the hashtag #thegreatfabricdestash.
 I just suggest you are careful when purchasing, take a look at the seller’s Instagram account to make sure that they are a legitimate person.
 I’ve never had any issues, but I usually make sure the seller has several posts, followers, and aren’t a brand new account with no posts.
 Sales on IG are usually done via PayPal an the seller should send you an INVOICE, not a request for money.
 The Invoice protects both parties in the transaction as an exchange of money for goods.